-John, Apostle and Evangelist Thursday, December 27, 2018
+John, Apostle and Evangelist Friday, December 27, 2019

 The son of Zebedee and brother of James, John was one of the twelve disciples and witness to the transfiguration.
-Tradition has named him also the writer of the Gospel of John, as well as the three New Testament letters bearing his name.
+Tradition has named him also the writer of the Gospel of John, the three New Testament letters bearing his name, as well as Revelation, though scholars see these as being written by different authors.

-The Holy Innocents, Martyrs Friday, December 28, 2018
+The Holy Innocents, Martyrs Saturday, December 28, 2019